Editor’s Note: This post was originally published on August 16, 2018.

 Finally the Immaculate Virgin, preserved free from all stain of original sin, when the course of her earthly life was finished, was taken up body and soul into heavenly glory, and exalted by the Lord as Queen over all things, so that she might be the more fully conformed to her Son, the Lord of lords and conqueror of sin and death.

-Along with the clear connection made in the catechism, Divine Providence inspired the office of the papacy to proclaim the infallible teaching pertaining to Mary to be viewed in unity with one another.
-Pope Pius IX in 1854 infallibly defined Mary as being immaculately conceived and nearly a century later his successor bearing the same appellation—Pius XII—formerly declared the infallible dogma of Mary being taken into Heaven Body and Soul.
+Divine Providence inspired the office of the papacy to proclaim the infallible teaching Marian dogmas to be viewed in unity with one another.
+Pope Pius IX in 1854 infallibly defined Mary as being immaculately conceived.
+Nearly a century later, his successor Pius XII formally declared the infallible dogma of the Assumption.

-2. Assumption Hinting at the Resurrection and Destination of Heaven: Again, I will defer to the Catechism for the best explanation of the Assumption of Mary pointing to the Resurrection, “The Assumption of the Blessed Virgin is a singular participation in her Son’s Resurrection and an anticipation of the resurrection of other Christians:
+Again, I will defer to the Catechism for the best explanation of the Assumption of Mary pointing to the Resurrection,

-Mary’s Assumption into Heaven, body and soul, gives Christians hope that the promise of the Resurrection and eternal life is a gift that may be attained through the merciful gift of grace poured out through the Sacrificial death of Jesus on the Cross and via our cooperation with this divine grace by obeying God’s Word.
+Mary’s Assumption into Heaven, body and soul, gives Christians hope.
+Hope in the resurrection of the body at the end of time.
 I am grateful for the gift of the Blessed Virgin Mary, our Advocate in times of darkness.
 Please pray for us in our time of need!